ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ## Navigating File Manager

-By default, you are presented the "All files" table.
+By default, all files are shown.
+The files shown can be further filtered using the filters and search options at the top of the File Manager.

+![Control Panel File Manager Page](_images/cp-file-manager-filters.png)

 From there, you can narrow it down to specific Upload Directory using sidebar on the left, search / filter directly for the specific file or upload.

-![Control Panel File Manager Page](_images/cp-file-manager-filters.png)

 You can switch the new type from "table" to "thumbs" and vice versa.
 The columns displayed can also be configured using the dropdown in filter.